The story

 The inductive case is also simple and is a good opportunity to demonstrate doing proofs with typed holes.

-symbol is a typed hole.
-It causes an error stating what type of term needs to go in _
+lemConnexity (SS x) (SS y) = _The _ symbol is a typed hole.
+It causes an error stating what type

-is a GADT, pattern matching on SS
+Since SNat is a GADT, pattern matching on SS refines the

-gives us that.
+lemConnexity gives us that.

-Now we have two typed holes.
-We need to build terms of Either ('S n1 <= 'S n2) ('S n2 <= 'S n1)
+Right yLEQx -> _Now we have two typed holes.
+We need to build terms of Either ('S n1 <= 'S n2) ('S n2 <= 'S n1) from xLEQy :: n1 <= n2 and from yLEQX :: n2 <= n1 independently.
+The Double constructor

 lemConnexity (SS x) (SS y) =